11 Easy Ways to Save Money While Saving the Planet

-So in honor of Mother Earth, we put together a list of 10 easy lifestyle changes that will help keep both the environment and your finances on track.
+So in honor of this Saturday's Earth Day, we put together a list of 11 easy lifestyle changes that will help keep both the environment and your finances on track.

 Right now, I've got a roughly six-month supply of both plastic and paper grocery bags stuffed under my sink.
 While I do like having them around to use as trash bags and lunch boxes, I tend to accumulate them faster than I can use them.
-Luckily, lots of stores have recently started rewarding the practice of BYOB--or "bringing your own bag," so I can halt the bag mountain under my sink and save money in the process!
+Luckily, lots of stores reward the practice of BYOB – or "bringing your own bag," so I can halt the bag mountain under my sink and save money in the process!
 Here's a short list of stores that give cash back for BYOB:

 - Brookshire's -- $0.05 discount per bag